mjohndus/adminer/docs/upgrade.md

 - Plugin `AdminerFrames` (frames.php) was removed.
 Frames can be allowed by `frameAncestors` configuration option.
   See [Configuration options](/docs/configuration.md) for more information.

+- Plugin `AdminerStructComments` (struct-comments.php) was removed.
+Comments are displayed on more places by default.

 - Plugin `AdminerPrettyJsonColumn` (pretty-json-column.php) was removed.
 JSON values can be formatted automatically by `jsonValuesAutoFormat` configuration option.
 See [Configuration options](/docs/configuration.md) for more information.